A reviews round-up for Women on the Verge of a Nervous Breakdown starring Tamsin Greig and Haydn Gwynne at the Playhouse Theatre.

 Written by: WestEndTheatre

-Tags: Anna Skellern, Haydn Gwynne, Jerome Pradon, Playhouse Theatre, Reviews, Seline Hizli, Tamsin Greig, Willemijn Verkaik, Women on the Verge of a Nervous Breakdown
+Tags: Anna Skellern, Haydn Gwynne, Jerome Pradon, Playhouse Theatre, Reviews, reviews round-up, Seline Hizli, Tamsin Greig, Willemijn Verkaik, Women on the Verge of a Nervous Breakdown